ajdillhoff/personal-site/content/notes/gpu_pattern_parallel_histogram.md

 ### Atomic Operations {#atomic-operations}

 One solution to this problem is to perform atomic operations.
-This is a special type of operations that locks a memory location while it is being updated.
-This prevents other thread from reading or writing to the same location until the operation is complete.
+This is a special type of operation that locks a memory location while it is being updated.
+This prevents other threads from reading or writing to the same location until the operation is complete.
 Each thread attempting to access a memory location will be forced to wait until the lock is released.

 The CUDA API provides several atomic operations: